Master Composter Certificate Program

 Eligibility: Participants must live or work in New York City.

 Fee: The Master Composter Certificate course is offered every spring by the NYC Compost Projects at the botanical gardens in the Bronx, Brooklyn, Queens, and Staten Island.
 The Manhattan Compost Project offers the program in the fall.
 Course material fee $40; limited scholarships are available.

-Contact the NYC Compost Project in Queens staff by email or phone 718.539.LAWN (5296) with your questions.
+Contact the NYC Compost Project hosted by Queens Botanical Garden staff by email or phone 718.539.LAWN (5296) with your questions.